-My through line is communication.
+My through line, for example, is communication.
 Whether it’s helping people share what matters to them in a new language, expressing the mission of a business, or entertaining people on a stage, stories are the way I interface with the world.

 So here’s my elevator pitch:

 For 20 years I’ve been helping people communicate their stories.
 I taught English around the world, but when I returned to the U.S. I felt lost.
 I missed helping people express what was inside of them.
 So I turned my theater background and love for language toward a natural skill — marketing.
 Now I help companies share their vision, and I’m building a business that connects people through authentic communication.

 In my elevator pitch I share my through line, but I also share something about the struggle to get to where I am today.
 It expresses confidence and vulnerability with emotion.
 It’s great for self-promotion because it also inspires empathy.
 You might be able to relate to the feeling of “being lost”, and if so, you’re probably going to lean in a little more than if I hadn’t included that.
 Here’s another reason why you need a personal elevator pitch.

 Networking has become a bad word.
 Too many cursory exchanges of business cards with rote recitations of our job titles instead of real connection have soured us on the experience.
 But networking is marketing, and your elevator pitch is your marketing for the workplace.
 It’s what helps you build relationships that may lead to demand for your services.
 Here’s how a unique and memorable elevator pitch can get that bad taste of status quo networking out of your mouth.